ujr/swtools/doc/Notes.md

 ----------

-**K&R C** is the original C, as described in the first edition (1978) of *The C Programming Language* by Kernighan and Ritschie.
+**K&R C** is the original C, as described in the first edition (1978) of *The C Programming Language* by Kernighan and Ritchie.
 C was standardized by ANSI in 1989, and the second edition (1988) of *The C Programming Language* describes this revised version of C, known as **ANSI C** or **C89**.
 As compilers added features